 The value specified for traffic control is a percentage of the rated speed of the interface that can be specified from 0 to 100 in steps of 0.01.

-The 100 specification will allow that the entire set type traffic be suppressed.
+The configuration in 100% will allow the entire set type traffic configured which is similar when not having a feature enabled in the interface.